Disclaimer: Naruto does not belong to me. Not even a little bit.

 Now I knew she would be passing on.

 She was sick and old, and lately she had been overcome with coughing fits.
 Some of them left her out of breath to the point where she fell to the ground.
 The ANBU that were stationed outside and around our compound - we were one of the founders, it was only natural that the Hokage provided us with protection… considering how we could no longer properly defend ourselves without Tsunade around.
 Or at least I couldn't.
-Perhaps Grandmother could pull a Chiyo - had to come and assist her up.
+Perhaps Grandmother could pull a Chiyo and put up a hell of a fight, but I wasn't too sure.
 We had medical-kunoichi ANBU that was constantly stationed nearby.
-Two, actually, because they switched shifts.
+Two actually, because they switched shifts.

 Regardless, she was reaching her time.